ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 7.  *Must have all code changes occur through a change request (e.g. pull request, merge request, etc.)*

-Browsing through the public GitHub repository [history of commits](https://github.com/eProsima/Fast-RTPS/commits/master) of `fastrtps` shows that most of the code passes through a Pull Request, except some minor cases related to styling issues or formatting.
+Fast RTPS does not have a declared change control process.
+However, it appears in their [history of commits](https://github.com/eProsima/Fast-RTPS/commits/master) that most of the code passes through a Pull Request, except some minor cases related to styling issues or formatting.

 8.  *Must have confirmation of contributor origin (e.g. [DCO](https://developercertificate.org/), CLA, etc.)*